SansGuidon/bookmarks/README.md

 * [Shoshanna Solomon](https://www.timesofisrael.com/as-startups-grow-founders-need-to-learn-to-let-go/) - (2018) As startups grow, founders need to learn to let go
 > As your company grows you have to get used to the fact that you cannot be involved in all the aspects of the company.
 To delegate is hard
 > Delegating, he said, is another tough thing to do.
 “The key is to hire people who are more intelligent than you, to find people who are super, super smart, ”
+* [David NiuMark Roberge](https://hbr.org/2017/03/how-morale-changes-as-a-startup-grows) - (2017) How Morale Changes as a Startup Grows | how company's culture changes

 ## Cryptocurrency
 > News